 Bird Songs and Habitats

 Birds often stick to certain habitats, so where you are can give you clues about what bird you’re hearing.
-For instance, wetland areas might be full of red-winged blackbirds, while dense forests may feature woodpeckers or veeries.
+For instance, wetland areas are full of red-winged blackbirds, while dense forests feature woodpeckers or veeries.
 Connecting bird songs to their natural environments makes identification easier.

 Song Repetition and Memory Aids

-Many birds repeat their songs, so if you hear a bird singing the same thing over and over, you might be hearing a Northern Mockingbird, which mimics other birds.
+Many birds repeat their songs.
+If you hear a bird singing the same thing over and over, it is a Northern Mockingbird.
+This bird mimics other birds.
 Using memory aids, like associating bird songs with phrases, can also help.
 For example, the Barred Owl’s call sounds like “Who cooks for you?
 Who cooks for you all?”

 Bird Song Apps for Beginners